scala/scala3/docs/docs/reference/augments/method-augments.md

 ### Scope of Augment Clauses

 Augment clauses can appear anywhere in a program; there is no need to co-define them with the types they augment.
-Extension methods are available whereever their defining augment clause is in scope.
+Extension methods are available wherever their defining augment clause is in scope.
 Augment clauses can be inherited or wildcard-imported like normal definitions.
 This is usually sufficient to control their visibility.
 If more control is desired, one can also attach a name to an augment clause, like this:

 ```scala
 package shapeOps